-This document is intended to summarize the policies and procedures as set forth by the Georgia Institute of Technology (GT), the GT Study Abroad Committee, and the Board of Regents of the University System of Georgia (BOR) as they pertain to GT Faculty-Led Study Abroad Programs (FLSA).
+This document is intended to summarize the policies and procedures as set forth by the Georgia Institute of Technology (GT), the GT Study Abroad Committee (SAC), and the University System of Georgia (USG) as they pertain to GT Faculty-Led Study Abroad Programs (FLSA).
 This manual should be used as a guide by GT faculty and staff currently running and/or developing GT overseas programs.